ubercomrade/esdeg/README.md

 ## SET case

-This subcommand is used when you have set of genes ([example](https://github.com/ubercomrade/esdeg/blob/main/example/E-GEOD-48230-query-results.csv)).
+This command is used when you have set of genes ([example](https://github.com/ubercomrade/esdeg/blob/main/example/E-GEOD-48230-query-results.csv)).
 This command allows you to detect which motifs are enriched in a given set of genes (foreground) compared to a background.
 Background includes all genes from database except given as a foreground.

 _Timing from 10 seconds to 5 minutes_